ANelson82/de_zoomcamp_2022_earthquake_capstone/README.md

 # Technical Challenge
 Analysts are studying the frequency, intensity, and spatial occurrence of seismic activity.
 This data needs to be automatically stored and processed in a way that analysts can quickly analyze and build out reports and dashboards.
 The technical implementation needs to be:
 1. Affordable
+1. Reliable
+1. Scalable
+1. Approachable (Easy to use)
 1. Automated
 1. Flexible (to ingest additional data)
-1. Adaptable (additional future analysis and machine learning)
+1. Accommodating (additional future analysis and machine learning)

 # Technology Utilized
 - **Infrastructure as code (IaC):** [Terraform](https://github.com/hashicorp/terraform)